 The answers lie in one eternal truth – based on the Law of Karma or the Karma Philosophy – that no one can escape the result of his karma.
 If not in this birth, then in the next, but the soul must and will receive the result or fruit of its karma.
 Depending on the bad or good karma or action or deeds, one will suffer or enjoy, either in this or the next life.
 There is no end to life.
-We souls are on an unlimited journey and will take the next birth according to the Karma we performed in present life.
+We souls are on an unlimited journey and will take the next birth according to the Karma we performed in the present life.
 No one can escape the result of karma.
 The law of Karma is inviolable.

 Hence everyone must act with a sense of consciousness.
-We must acquire right knowledge of what is the good and what is the bad action.
+We must acquire the right knowledge of what is good and what is bad action.

 The right Karma:

-The actions which is done with a pure intention, which first benefits the self and it benefits the other/s and it gives happiness to the world, which pleases the God is certainly the righteous deed.
+The actions which are done with a pure intention, which first benefits the self and it benefits the other/s and it gives happiness to the world, which pleases God is certainly the righteous deed.
 Righteous karma starts with acceptance of celibacy as a natural way of life, as purity is our original nature and the mother of all virtues.

 The wrong Karma:

 If someone under the influence of body consciousness (5 vices) acts and gives the sorrow to the self or to others, or if even he pollutes the atmosphere with negative thoughts, he is doing the action which is opposite to the nature of soul.

-The morale of the story – I have to do right karma for my benefit; it is not for showing it to anyone outside.
+The moral of the story – I have to do right karma for my benefit; it is not for showing it to anyone outside.

 Every human action has a moral aspect.
 If a person’s certain act is morally good, the person gets ultimately benefited.
 If, on the other hand, his acts are morally bad, he suffers.
 This way the world runs.
-Every person (soul) understands what is the right and wrong.
+Every person (soul) understands what is morally right and what is wrong.